les-tontons-crafters/xtrem-tdd-money-kata/java/docs/10-bank-redesign.md

 :green_circle: Create the method and fake its behavior for now.
 Here to preserve encapsulation and force the usage of the `from` factory method, we choose to use a classic class and not a record.

+You can see the `from` method as a parsing one.
+Here we apply a principle called [`parse don't validate`](https://lexi-lambda.github.io/blog/2019/11/05/parse-don-t-validate/).
+> Once an object is instantiated, we know for sure that it is valid.

+If you use only primitive types, this property is hard to achieve and you will have to make a lot of validation in different places inside your system.

 ```java
 public class ExchangeRate {